DATAMATH CALCULATOR MUSEUM

 solution with your fingertip on the picture.
 To keep the youngsters interested,

 musical tones and special sound effects appear.

-This educational toy was rated by Texas Instruments for childrens aged between 2 and 5 years.
+This educational toy was rated by Texas Instruments for children aged between 2 and 5 years.

 Do you know Qubais Reed Ghazala ?
 Get more tunes from your Touch & Tell with circuit-bending.

 The same housing and technology was used for a medical aid, the Vocaid for the mute peoples.